kStor2poche/ghidra-gruvbox-theme/README.md

 ## How to install
 In the project/main window's menu, select `Edit` &rarr; `Theme` &rarr; `Import…`.

-You can then navigate to the folder in which you downloaded or cloned this repo and select the one you wish (refer to [screenshots](#screenshots) for examples!)...
+You can then navigate to the folder in which you downloaded or cloned this repo and select the .theme file you prefer (refer to [screenshots](#screenshots) for examples!)...

 ...
 And you're good to go!
 If you still want to rice your ghidra a little bit more, the next section is for you!

 ## Further tuning
 ### Fonts
-You can provide your own font for the decompiler, listing, and other places that use #a monospaced font at line 15 of each theme, uncommenting it and using the following format :
+You can provide your own font for the decompiler, listing, and other places that use a monospaced font at line 15 of each theme, uncommenting it and using the following format :
 ```ini
 font.monospaced = Font Name-STYLE-Size
 ```